-The Art Adventure Program

-What's the Art Adventure Program?
+Welcome to Art Adventure

+What is Art Adventure?

 Art Adventure is a program that engages students with artworks from the Minneapolis Institute of Art's collection.
 Through the support of thousands of trained volunteers, Art Adventure brings visual arts into K-6 classrooms across Minnesota and beyond.
-The program encourages creativity, critical thinking and global awareness through in-depth explorations of art across various cultures and time periods.
+The program encourages creativity, critical thinking, and global awareness through in-depth explorations of art across various cultures and time periods.
 Art Adventure is an opportunity for students to experience art up close and personal through reproductions, technology, and touch-and-feel props.

+Who are Picture People?

-What's a Picture Person?
-Picture People are the volunteers from the community who facilitate discussions of artworks using reproductions in the classrooms.
-They are the vital link between the original work of art in the museum and children in the schools.
-Before they visit any classrooms, Picture People come to the museum for a training session on the theme and artworks their school will be using that year.
-At training they receive printed background material, learn engagement techniques, and-most importantly- experience interacting with the original objects they will soon be introducing to students.
+Picture People bring Art Adventure into classrooms around Minnesota.
+They are volunteers from the school's community who facilitate discussions about selected artworks, forming a vital link between the museum and children in the schools.
+Before visiting a classroom, Picture People come to the museum for a training session on the theme and artworks their school will be experiencing that year.
+They also receive printed background material, learn engagement techniques, and-most importantly gain knowledge of the original objects they'll soon be introducing to students using reproductions.

 What does the Art Adventure Program do for students?

-A recent evaluation of Art Adventure showed that, besides encouraging an interest in art, the program fosters five major critical thinking skills: describe what they see, notice details, understand how the parts form a whole idea or artwork, support interpretations with sufficient reasons, and support opinions or preferences with sound reasons.
-The skills and experiences students gain through Art Adventure will impact them for the rest of their lives.
+An evaluation of Art Adventure showed that, in addition to fostering an interest in art, the program fosters five major critical thinking skills.
+The skills and experiences students gain through Art Adventure will benefit them the rest of their lives.

+5 Critical Thinking Skills

+- 1. Describe what you see. - 2.
+Notice details. - 3.
+Understand how the parts form a whole idea or artwork. - 4.
+Support interpretations with sufficient reasons. - 5.
+Support opinions or preferences with sound reasons.

+Generous support provided by:

+UNITED HEALTH FOUNDATION®

+Additional support provided by the Frey Foundation, Archie D. and Bertha H. Walker Foundation, Sally Enstrom, and Abbot Downing.

+Art Adventure Program A program of the Minneapolis Institute of Art-Revised 2016